 Missing anything?
 Shop Online

-To build a pair of stools, cut eight lengths of 1" x 2" pine for the legs (A) and eight lengths of 3/4" poplar dowel for the short stool stretchers (B) and the long stool stretchers (C), (Cutting List & Diagram) and (Drawing 1, Project Diagram).
+To build a pair of stools, cut eight lengths of 1-in x 2-in pine for the legs (A) and eight lengths of 3/4-in poplar dowel for the short stool stretchers (B) and the long stool stretchers (C), (Cutting List & Diagram) and (Drawing 1, Project Diagram).
 Cut a 45-degree angle on one end of each leg.

-Lay out the location of the 1/4" hole and 3/4" holes on half of the legs.
-Stack a pair of legs on a scrap block with the edges and ends aligned and drill the 1/4" hole through both legs (Photo 1).
+Lay out the location of the 1/4-in hole and 3/4-in holes on half of the legs.
+Stack a pair of legs on a scrap block with the edges and ends aligned and drill the 1/4-in hole through both legs (Photo 1).

-Slip a carriage bolt into the 1/4" hole to align the parts and drill the 3/4" holes for the dowels (Photo 2).
+Slip a carriage bolt into the 1/4-in hole to align the parts and drill the 3/4-in holes for the dowels (Photo 2).
 Repeat this for the remaining three pairs of legs.